$900 fine for a delivery rider’s death: Do couriers have any rights?

 Labour leaders push President Biden for Israel-Gaza ceasefire at US Capitol

-The order sparked outrage after videos of the incident were shared on social media, prompting calls for better protections for couriers in Turkey.
+The order sparked outrage after videos of the incident were shared on social media, prompting calls for better protections for couriers.
 Since the pandemic, takeaway and delivery options have become integral to many economies, but thousands of delivery riders work with few or no physical or legal protections.

 Here’s what we know about Gocer’s case, the conditions of delivery workers around the world — and just how much the modern economy relies on them.